mwakok/Microtubule-Extraction/README.md

 ## ImageJ macro

-Script to find, filter, and store individual microtubule images with a molecular motor profile.
+Script to find, filter, and store individual microtubule images with a molecular motor profile from a scanned sample.
 Use the provide "Sample.tif" for example data.

 This script requires the plugin "Ridge Detection": https://imagej.net/Ridge_Detection.